babelfish-for-postgresql/babelfish_extensions/contrib/babelfishpg_unit/README.md

             {&test_int4_fixeddecimal_ge, true, "GreaterThanOrEqualToCheck_INT4_FIXEDDECIMAL", "babelfish_money_datatype"},
         };
         ```
-    - It is important to note that the TestInfo struct is a data structure used to store metadata information about a test function within a testing framework.
-So, the return type of all functions which are to be tested must be TestInfo*.
+    - Return type of all functions which are to be tested must be TestInfo*.
     - Every function should have some expected and obtained output.
 One should use TEST_ASSERT_TESTCASE(expected == obtained, testResult) first and then TEST_ASSERT(expected == obtained, testResult) to obtain the status of a test.
 In the TEST_ASSERT_TESTCASE marco, we only set the result field of TestResult struct to true/false based on result.
 In TEST_ASSERT, we decide whether all the tests have passed or not.
 Eg:
         ```
         TestResult* test_int4_fixeddecimal_ge(void)